Symplectic 4-manifolds admit Weinstein trisections: Lifting the Weinstein structure

 Given a singular symplectic branched covering $f\colon (X,\omega)\to (\cptwo,\omega_{FS})$, Auroux constructs a symplectic structure $\omega_f$ on $X$ which is an arbitrarily small perturbation of $f^*\omega_{FS}$ \cite[Proposition 10]{Auroux}.
 Note that because $f$ has critical points, $f^*\omega_{FS}$ cannot be non-degenerate along the critical locus.
 To remedy this, $\omega_f$ is built by adding a small multiple of an exact form which is supported near the critical locus of $f$.
 Although $\omega_f$ is not identical to our original symplectic form $\omega$, we will see in Lemma \ref{l:symplectomorphic} that $(X,k\omega)$ and $(X,\omega_f)$ are symplectomorphic and this suffices to show that a Weinstein trisection of $(X,\omega_f)$ induces a Weinstein trisection of $(X,\omega)$.

 \begin{theorem} Suppose that $Q\subset\CP^2$ is a symplectic singular surface in bridge position with respect to a Weinstein trisection $\TT_0$ of $\CP^2$.
-Let $f\colon X\to \CP^2$ be a singular branched covering with the same local models as a symplectic singular branched covering (local diffeomorphism, cyclic branching, and the cusp).
-Then $f^*\TT_0$ is a Weinstein trisection for $(X,\omega_f)$. \end{theorem}
+Let $f\colon X\to \CP^2$ be a singular branched covering with the same smooth local models as a symplectic singular branched covering (local diffeomorphism, cyclic branching, and the cusp).
+Then there exists a symplectic form $\omega_f=f^*\omega_{FS}+\varepsilon d\phi$ on $X$ such that $f^*\TT_0$ is a Weinstein trisection for $(X,\omega_f)$. \end{theorem}